 For example, with today’s low rates, you can probably get a 25 year fixed mortgage that will allow you to keep your mortgage payment the same as your 30 year fixed payment, so you can shave some years off your mortgage.

 There are many homeowners with 30 year mortgages who are switching to shorter term loans.
 According to Freddie Mac, over the last quarter approximately 40% of U.S. households who did a refinance, refinanced out of the popular 30-year fixed rate mortgage, in favor of shorter loan terms offered by 15-year, 20-year and 25-year fixed-rate loans (see chart below).
 Low mortgage rates have been a catalyst.

 At today’s rates, homeowners with a 15-year loan term will pay 64% less mortgage interest than with a comparable 30-year loan, as a 15-year mortgage requires just $28,000 of mortgage interest per $100,000 borrowed.
 Whereas 30-year loans pay $81,000 per hundred-thousand dollars borrowed.

 As the payment on a 15 year mortgage is quite often too expensive for many borrowers to pay each month,a 20 year or 25 year fixed is also a great way to save interest over the term of a loan, as a 25 and 20 year payment is more affordable.

-If you like to see if a shorter term mortgage would be a good fit for you, just let me know and I can run the numbers for you.
 If you have any questions about interest rates or getting approved for financing to purchase a home, please feel free to contact me directly at 858-442-2686

 This entry was posted on Tuesday, February 7th, 2012 at 9:42 pm and is filed under The Different Factors That Determine the Rate on a Mortgage.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.